 Tuesday - Sunday: 9 a.m. - 5 p.m.
 Closed on Mondays, except for President's Day, Memorial Day, and Labor Day.

-$2 adults; Free for ages 2 and under and Gold Pass holders
+$2 adults; ages 2 and under, Gold Pass, and Move IT Pass members free.

 Interpreter-led educational group rates are available by reservation.
 For more information, call 843-762-8015.